top of page

 -

-Work with OEI and ODA to develop a Dallas-Specific Environmental Justice tool; train City Staff in the use of this tool so that there is a good understanding of potential EJ impacts associated with City operations and practices (including batchplant locations supporting City construction)
+Share Environmental Justice tool with City staff and provide trainining so there is a good understanding of potential EJ impacts associated with City operations and practices (including batchplant locations supporting City construction)

 bottom of page